glf30/Final-Project-E-Commerce/README.md

-# E-Commerce Backend API Project
+# Final Project: E-Commerce Backend API Project

 ## Project Overview

 You will design and build the backend for **MegaMart**, a simplified e-commerce platform.
 This project will challenge your backend skills, requiring you to:

-- Design MongoDB models for key e-commerce entities
-- Build a RESTful API using Node.js, Express, and Mongoose
+- Build a RESTful API using Node.js, Express, and MongoDB
 - Implement filtering and sorting on product listings
 - Handle relationships across collections using Mongoose references
 - Develop clean and modular code with proper error handling
 - Place your projects on GitHub after getting them set up.
 Make incremental commits as you progress

-This project will focus purely on backend functionality. **Authentication and security are not part of this project.**
+This project will focus purely on backend functionality. **Authentication and route protection with JWT are not required for this project.**

 ---